stackrox/stackrox/README.md

-# StackRox Mitigate
+# StackRox Prevent

-Mitigate is a new StackRox initiative to provide security in the deployment phase of the container lifecycle.
+Prevent is a new StackRox initiative to provide security in the deployment phase of the container lifecycle.

 ## Build Tooling
-**Note**: if you want to develop only Mitigate UI, please refer to [ui/README.md](./ui/README.md) for dev env setup instructions.
+**Note**: if you want to develop only Prevent UI, please refer to [ui/README.md](./ui/README.md) for dev env setup instructions.

-Mitigate is distributed as a single image.
+Prevent is distributed as a single image.
 The following build tools are required to completely build that image and run tests:

  * Make